seung-lab/chunkflow/README.md

 `python produce_tasks.py --help`

 ## Terminology
-- patch: the input/output 3D/4D array for convnet with typical size like 32x256x256.
-- chunk: the input/output 3D/4D array after blending in each machine with typical size like 116x1216x1216.
-- block: the final main output array of each machine which should be aligned with storage backend such as [neuroglancer precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed).
-The typical size is like 112x1152x1152.

-### Use specific GPU device
-We can simply set an environment variable to use specific GPU device.

-`CUDA_VISIBLE_DEVICES=2 python consume_tasks.py `
+- patch: ndarray as input to ConvNet.
+Normally it is pretty small due to the limited memory capacity of GPU.
+- chunk: ndarray with global offset and arbitrary shape.
+- block: the array with a shape and global offset aligned with storage backend.
+The block could be saved directly to storage backend.
+The alignment with storage files ensures that there is no writting conflict when saved parallelly.

 # Development
 ## Create a new release in PyPi